 - 2.37 The President is ultimately responsible for the daily management and development of TWC under the overall direction of the BoG and the CC.
 He/she is assisted by the Vice President (Academic) (VP(AC)) and the Vice President (Administration & Development) (VP(A&D)), in the development and management of the College.

-- 2.38 The VP(AC) oversees four Schools and three academic support units:
+- 2.38 The VP(AC) oversees four Schools and four academic support units:

 - (a) School of Arts and Humanities (ARH);

 - (b) School of Management (MGT);

 - (c) School of Medical and Health Sciences (MHS);

 - (d) School of Nursing (NUR);

+- (e) Graduate Research Office (GRO);

-- (e) Registry (REG);
+- (f) Registry (REG);

-- (f) Research Office (RO); and
+- (g) Research Office (RO); and

-- (g) Quality Assurance Office (QAO).
+- (h) Quality Assurance Office (QAO).

-- 2.39 The VP(A&D) oversees seven administrative units:

-- (a) Communications and Public Relations Office (CPRO)

-- (b) Facilities Management Office (FMO);

-- (c) Finance Office (FO);

-- (d) Human Resources Office (HRO);

-- (e) Information Technology Services Office (ITSO);

-- (f) Library (LIB); and

-- (g) Student Affairs Office (SAO).

-- 2.40 The President's Office (PO), the President's Executive Committee (PEC) and the Secretariat (SEC) of BoG, CC and MB are under the direct supervision of the President.

-- 2.41 An Internal Audit Unit (IAU) was established in 2016 under the supervision of the AC to support the BoG in the assessment and improvement of the TWC's internal control framework, risk management and compliance processes.
-The IAU reports functionally to the AC of the BoG and administratively to the President.
-The reporting structure allows the IAU to be independent of the functions that it audits and gives the IAU the authority needed for full, free, and unrestricted access to all operations, records, property, and personnel within TWC.

-- 2.42 Figure 2 shows the organisational structure of TWC.
+- 2.39 The VP(A&D) oversees seven administrative units: - (a) Communications and Public Relations Office (CPRO) - (b) Facilities Management Office (FMO); - (c) Finance Office (FO); - (d) Human Resources Office (HRO); - (e) Information Technology Services Office (ITSO); - (f) Library (LIB); and - (g) Student Affairs Office (SAO). - 2.40 The President's Office (PO), the Institutional Partnership and Engagement Office (IPEO), the President's Executive Committee (PEC) and the Secretariat (SEC) of BoG, CC and MB are under the direct supervision of the President. - An Internal Audit Unit (IAU) was established in 2016 under the supervision of the AC to support the BoG in the assessment and improvement of the TWC's internal control framework, risk management and compliance processes.
+The IAU reports to the AC of the BoG.
+The reporting structure allows the IAU to be independent of the functions that it audits and gives the IAU the authority needed for full, free, and unrestricted access to all operations, records, property, and personnel within TWC. - 2.42 Figure 2 shows the organisational structure of TWC.